Monday, December 27, 2010

 Spinach & Tomato Pasta Salad

+Sautee minced garlic in olive oil.Toss in a lightly chopped pile of spinach and some halved cherry tomatoes.
+Salt & Pepper.Add some pre-cooked spiral pasta, lightly salted.
+Sprinklie on Grated Parmesan and Asiago cheese.
 I think the basic idea came from Giada (Food Network) but I can't find it online.
-But it was very tasty, served as a side to broiled salmon.
+But it was very tasty, served as a side to broiled salm...

 Monday, January 25, 2010